ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/File_Compression_Work/HuffmanCoding/readme.md

 Here are some elements I expect to be able to provide, if needed:

-a) A complete regression test suite.
+- [ ] A complete regression test suite.

-b) Meaningful exceptions and exception-handling coverage.
+- [ ] Meaningful exceptions and exception-handling coverage.

-c) Thoughtful, self-documenting, variable, method, and function names.
+- [ ] Thoughtful, self-documenting, variable, method, and function names.

-d) Adequate output to permit users to understand the results, assisting in the self-documenting nature of the code.
+- [ ] Adequate output to permit users to understand the results, assisting in the self-documenting nature of the code.

-e) Actual docstring comments at all levels of the code.
+- [ ] Actual docstring comments at all levels of the code.

-f) Linting the code for PEP 8 standardization.
+- [ ]  Linting the code for PEP 8 standardization.

-g) Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.
+- [ ] Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.

-h) Commit statements which facilitate an understanding of code history.
+- [ ] Commit statements which facilitate an understanding of code history.

 ## Getting Started